IBM/satellite-tracker/doc/CreateFlowManually.md

 ![](source/images/WorldmapUIwiring.png)

-* Double-click the `inject` node and tick the checkbox for ` Inject once after 0.1 seconds.
+* Double-click the `inject` node and tick the checkbox for  `Inject once after 0.1 seconds`.

 * Double-click the top function node (after the timestamp) and add the code for [add map layer](../data/NodeRED/Functions/addMapLayer.js).
 Name it `add map layer`.